cvxpy/cvxpy/doc/source/contributing/index.rst

    Here ``cone_dims.psd[0]`` gives the *order* of the first PSD cone.
    So if ``cone_dims.psd[0] == 5``, then this constraint involves the next ``num_rows = 5*(5+1)//2`` rows of ``A, b``.
-   The precise vectorization we use for the PSD cone is that used by the SCS solver.
+   CVXPY uses the same vectorization for the PSD cone as the SCS solver.
    It might help to reference the functions ``tri_to_full`` and ``scs_psd_vec_to_psd_mat`` in `scs_conif.py <https://github.com/cvxgrp/cvxpy/blob/master/cvxpy/reductions/solvers/conic_solvers/scs_conif.py>`_
    to see how the vectorized form of a PSD matrix compares to its full, square form.